spear-lab/HPDN-Assignments/DOCKER.md

 ## Notes

 This Docker setup is intended for local development and experimentation.
-It is not a production deployment.